MurphyMarkW/dotfiles/README.md

 ## Special Considerations

+Certain conventions are used by git-dotfiles that may seem odd or confusing when first encountered.
+The following should be kept in mind:

 ###### README.md
 Since the README.md is usually rendered nicely in graphical browsers, such as on github, this README serves a dual purpose.
 The first is to document